PROFILE

 November 17, 1991; amended January 1995.

-Branches: Executive--President (Chief of
+Branches: Executive--President

-the president.
+of Ministers appointed by the president.
 Legislative--100-member

 Chamber of People's Representatives (members